foreverbell/BadAppleOS/README.md

 To build, see `makefile`, then create a new VMware virtual machine (or other virtual machines) with the build `os.img` as floppy image.

 You can also burn it on your USB, and enjoy the BadApple on your real computer :)

+# TODO

+Multiboot header support to make it compatible with grub.

 # License